AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 Final Notes on Type `String`
 ------------------------------

-* Any single-dimensioned array of some character type is a string type
+* Any single-dimensioned array of some character type is a :dfn:`string type`

    - Language defines types `String`, `Wide_String`, etc.